How to Calculate Percentage Variance (Difference) in Excel (Formula)

 - Written by Puneet

-To calculate a percentage variance (difference) between two values in Excel, you need to use a simple formula.
-In this formula, you can deduct the old values from the new values and then divide that difference by the old value.
-This way you get the percentage of the change compared to the old value.
+You need to use a simple formula to calculate a percentage variance (difference) between two values in Excel.
+In this formula, you can deduct the old values from the new ones and then divide that difference by the old ones.
+This way, you get the percentage of the change compared to the old value.

-In the following example, you have a list of old values along with new values.
-Now here, you need to calculate the percentage variance.
+In the following example, you have a list of old and new values.
+Now, here, you need to calculate the percentage variance.

 list-of-old-and-new-values